Skip to content

 Understanding Emotional Trauma and Its Impact on Relationships

 Emotional trauma doesn't just live inside us — it shapes how we connect, trust, and love.
-A guide to recognizing trauma responses and building stronger relationships through healing.
+A therapist's guide to recognizing trauma responses and rebuilding relationships through healing.

 Read on